On this page

 Our relationship with Africa

-New Zealand exports to Africa have more than tripled in the decade to 2014, with Africa now receiving 9% of New Zealand’s dairy exports.
-In addition to exports, a variety of New Zealand companies are successfully exploring service opportunities in Africa, including in education, software and mobile technology, and agriculture.
+Africa is home to some of the world’s fastest growing economies, and already includes four of New Zealand’s top 40 export markets (Algeria, Egypt, Nigeria and South Africa).
+Dairy makes up the majority of New Zealand exports to African countries.
+In addition to exports, a variety of New Zealand companies are successfully exploring service opportunities across Africa, including in education, software and mobile technology, and agriculture.

 The New Zealand Aid Programme’s influence in Africa is small yet valued.
 We focus on four areas – agriculture, renewable energy, business, and education and training.